SKA-ScienceDataProcessor/integration-prototype/sip/execution_control/master_interface_service/rest/util/README.md

 the following bash shell-scripts have been made available here:

 * sdp_state: for reading the current state as above;
+* sdp_root: for reading the root of the flask interface;
+* sdp_send: for sending a state change request to the flask interface;
 * mkstate: for creating the JSON for pasting into the web browser;
 * mkstate1: functionally identical to mkstate;
 * flask: interactive menu-driven interface to the flask interface